Skip to main content

 Venturing into the World of Fountain Pens

-My plan is to invest in about a half-dozen pens over a period of sixteen (16) months and hopefully during that time acquire a decent level of knowledge and experience in using and maintaining a Fountain Pen.
-I'd also like to develop some degree of penmanship.
+I've become interested in fountain pens and spent a few weeks researching online to develop a plan for approaching this newfound hobby.
+My goal is to invest in about half a dozen pens over a period of sixteen months and hopefully acquire a decent level of knowledge and experience in using and maintaining fountain pens.
+I also aim to develop some degree of penmanship.

-1. Practice Phase (Pilot Varsity , Pilot Metropolitan) - 2016 (1 Month)
+1. Practice Phase (Pilot Varsity, Pilot Metropolitan) - 2016 (1 Month)

 Pilot Varsity - October 2016

-Online there have been many rave reviews about the basic $3 Pilot Varsity or Platinum Preppy and I was okay getting either one.
-My local office store had the Varsity in stock and I picked up a pair to begin writing.
+Online, there have been many rave reviews about the basic $3 Pilot Varsity or Platinum Preppy, and I was okay getting either one.
+My local office store had the Varsity in stock, and I picked up a pair to begin writing.
+The selection was limited; they had only Medium Point in Purple Ink (other choices were Red or Pink).

 Pilot Metropolitan - October 2016